Lumi-supercomputer/lumi-userguide/docs/development/compiling/gnu.md

 ## OpenMP Support

-OpenMP is turned off by default, it's turned on using the `-fopenmp` flag.
+OpenMP is turned off by default.
+You can turn it on using the `-fopenmp` flag.

 ## Optimization options

 :material-help-circle-outline: `man gcc` - `man gfortran`

-The default optimization level of the GNU compiler is `-O0`, it's therefore necessary to add additional optimization flags.
+The default optimization level of the GNU compiler is `-O0`.
+It is therefore necessary to add additional optimization flags.
 A good starting point is

 ```bash